stimulsoft/Samples-WPF-Platform-NET-Framework-4.7.2-Reporting-Tool/README.md

 # Overview
 This repository has some examples (Visual Studio Projects) each in different folders:
-* Custom Collapsing Images
-* Custom Component
+* Connect to Data from the Code
-* Designer and Save Load Events
+* Edit Report in the Designer
-* Export Reports
+* Export and Print Report from Code
-* Run Designer V2
+* Localization of the User Interface
 * Runtime Report Creation
+* Show Report in the Viewer
 * Using Business Objects
 * Using Linq in Reports
 * Using Report Variables
-* Work with Report Components

 They are all combined in a Visual Studio solution (.sln-file).